Thrombosed Hemorrhoid

 • A firm lump near the anus

-• Purple, blue, or dark discoloration
+• Purple or bluish discoloration

 • Tenderness to touch